chen-gui/SRNet/README.md

 # SRNet

-Unsupervised seismic reconstruction via deep learning with one-dimensional signal representation, which has been submitted to Computers \& Geosciences.
+This work has been submitted to Computers & Geosciences

 I provide my demo to reproduce my method